 We have made it a priority to work with Medicare beneficiaries in underserved markets.
-This includes Medicare Advantage members who self-report their race or ethnicity and identify as people of color, members diagnosed with at least two chronic diseases, and members living in communities that fall within the top five deciles of what the government defines as areas of socioeconomic deprivation.
+This includes MA members who self-report their race or ethnicity and identify as people of color, members diagnosed with at least two chronic diseases, and members living in communities that fall within the top five deciles of what the government defines as areas of socioeconomic deprivation.
 We are heavily invested in helping provide care for those who are most in need.

 Clover Health was incorporated on October 18, 2019, as a special purpose acquisition company and a Cayman Islands exempted company under the name Social Capital Hedosophia Holdings Corp.
 III ("SCH").
 On April 24, 2020, SCH completed its initial public offering.
 On January 7, 2021, SCH consummated a business combination with Clover Health Investments, Corp. and changed its name to Clover Health Investments, Corp.
 Our principal executive offices are located at 3401 Mallory Lane, Suite 210, Franklin, Tennessee 37067.
 Our telephone number is (201) 432-2133.
 Our website address is www.cloverhealth.com.
-The content contained on or accessible from any website referred to in this Form 10-K is not part of this Form 10-K and is not incorporated by reference in this Form 10-K.
+The information contained on or accessible through our website is not part of this Annual Report on Form 10-K and is not incorporated by reference in this Annual Report on Form 10-K